 There are many different ways for you to improve the visual appeal of your Microsoft Word 2010 document.
+Whether you want to add columns, or apply formatting that makes all of your letters appear as small capital letters, there’s probably a way for you to accomplish that goal.
 Improving the appearance of a document, particularly if it is a document that is meant to catch your attention, like a newsletter or a flyer, can be a great way to get your information noticed.
 People’s eyes are drawn towards things that stand out, so adding some different elements to a Word document might be the deciding factor in someone deciding to read your information as opposed to someone else’s.
 However, the first choice that you make when you are customizing your document might not always be the best or correct choice, so you could find yourself needing to change what you have done.
 This is also the case for a document that you receive from someone else and that you need to edit.
 Fortunately it is simple to learn how to change page borders in Microsoft Word 2010.

 How to Adjust Page Borders in Word 2010

 The beauty of using Microsoft Word 2010 for creating documents is the simplicity with which you can make adjustments.
 This does not apply to just your documents, either.
 Anything created in Microsoft Word 2010, or any earlier version of Microsoft Word, for that matter, can be edited within the program, and can be edited in the same way.
 So once you learn how to change the page borders in a Word 2010 document once, you will be able to do it the same way on any future documents.

 Begin the process of adjusting your Word page borders by double-clicking the file to launch it in Word.
 At the top of the window are a series of tabs that contain tools and document options that are related to the menu they are contained within.
 The options that we are interested in for the purposes of this tutorial are located on the Page Layout tab, so click that tab.